The first day of school has officially come! Yay!

 This is going to be a great year for growth and responsibility!

-The boy's high school doesn't have enough parking passes
+The boy's high school needs more parking passes

 for all the students who want to drive, and sadly, Ollie didn't get one.

-So he'll be hitching a ride from a friend for a little while until
+So he'll be hitching a ride from a friend for a while until

-Life would be so much easier if he had a parking pass and
+Life would be much easier if he had a parking pass and

 Perhaps I'm just mad because I swear everything seemed